JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 These steps are described in the [Your first release](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/#your-first-release) section.
 In short, you need to:

-1. Go to [https://s01.oss.sonatype.org](https://s01.oss.sonatype.org) and log in using the your credentials in Sonatype Jira.
+1. Go to [https://s01.oss.sonatype.org](https://s01.oss.sonatype.org) and log in using your credentials in Sonatype Jira.
 2. Find your repository in the **Staging repositories** section.
 3. Close it.
 4. Release the library.
-5. To activate the sync to Maven Central, Go back to the Jira issue you created and leave a comment saying that you've released your first component.
+5. To activate the sync to Maven Central, go back to the Jira issue you created and leave a comment saying that you've released your first component.
    This step is only needed if it's your first release.